Chalarangelo/30-seconds-of-code/content/snippets/js/s/last-element-of-array.md

 ---
-title: "Tip: Get the last element of a JavaScript array"
+title: Get the last element of a JavaScript array
 shortTitle: Last element of array
 type: tip
 language: javascript